sweerasingha/DocAI/README.md

 ## Installation

-To set up DocoAI on your local machine, follow these steps:
+To set up DocAI on your local machine, follow these steps:

 1. Clone the repository to your local machine:
    ```sh